Li Minqi: Biography

 Li was a student at the Economic Management Department of Beijing University during the period 1987–90.
 There he studied and became convinced of neoliberal 'Chicago School' economics.
-He engaged in many protests of the existing economic system, and engaged in much activism after the Tiananmen Square protests of 1989.
+He engaged in many protests of the existing economic system, and engaged in much activism during and after the 1989 Democracy Movement.

 Li was arrested after advocating free market principles in 1990, and made a vast switch to become a Marxist after extensive reading of the works of Karl Marx, Mao Zedong, and others while a political prisoner until his release in 1992.
 Li spent the next two years traveling in China, debating with remaining liberal dissident activists and conducting his own research into political, economic, and social development in modern China, using fake identification to visit provincial and city libraries.
 His view became one opposed to the mainstream, being that Mao Zedong's influence was a "revolutionary legacy rather than a historical burden for future socialist revolutionaries."

 In 1994, he authored the book Capitalist Development and Class Struggle in China, which consisted of an analysis of the economic development of China in the Maoist era and the 1980s, as well as a Marxist analysis of the 1989 "democratic movement", arguing that it was not a popular democratic movement and was abandoned by the liberal intellectuals, led to the physical and ideological slaughter of the urban working class, and led to a victory of the bureaucratic capitalists.
 He attempted to show that this paved the way for China's transition to Capitalism.
 He criticized neoliberal economics and its relation to economic rationality, inherent contradictions between democracy and capitalism, and the social and material conditions that had led to China's rise with a conclusion focusing on a criticism of state-capitalism and advocating democratic socialism.

 After firmly completing a political and intellectual break with the mainstream Chinese liberal tradition and their political counterparts, he established himself as a revolutionary Marxist.
 Li arrived in the United States on December 25, 1994, and became a graduate student at the University of Massachusetts Amherst [B.A. (summa cum laude) Economics University of Delaware (1996)].
 Since then, he has been among the foremost promoters of the Chinese "New Left."